Cupping. What is it? Who can it help? And who practices it most?

 Have you ever tried cupping?
 Or have you had an Asian bodywork therapy (ABT) treatment?
 (This could be Thai massage or shiatsu; if you have come to see me, as you know, I practice Chinese tui na style bodywork).
 I can’t speak for the other styles, but when it’s a Chinese treatment, cupping may well be a part of what your practitioner will do for you.
 In my own practice, cupping is fundamental.
 And, though I had intended to write a new tui na essay for my latest blog post, clearly the moment has arrived to investigate the practice of cupping here at Two Hearts Wellness.

 What can I tell you?
 I want to please and instruct you, my esteemed reader, so that you can either discover something wonderful, and (assuming you are in Austin, TX), I can inspire you to try ABT and/or acupuncture.
-(That said…if you are not in Austin I am always willing to try to help you find someone local to you if you are unable to do so via the help of Google).
 And yet…there is so much to say.
 I think I’ll be writing more than one essay but, at least to start, let me talk to you a bit about some of my more common uses of cupping in my own practice.